VangelisGara/Trie/README.md

 and create the following trie:

 ![Trie](https://github.com/VangelisGara/Trie/blob/master/trie%20image/Screenshot_20190805_004837.png)
-Each word stored in the trie has appended in the end a post list, a list, with nodes that contain the id the word exists and the word frequency on this document.
+Each word stored in the trie has appended in the end a post list, a list, with nodes that contain the id of the document that the word exists and the word frequency on this document.

 To compile & execute: